ibm-cloud-docs/Registry/registry_tokens.md

 For reference information about the command, see [Create a new {{site.data.keyword.Bluemix_notm}} platform API key](/docs/cli/reference/ibmcloud/cli_api_policy.html#ibmcloud_iam_api_key_create).

-## Automating access to your namespaces by using tokens
+## Automating access to your namespaces by using tokens (deprecated)
 {: #registry_tokens}

 You can use tokens to automate the pushing and pulling of Docker images to and from your {{site.data.keyword.registrylong_notm}} namespaces.
 {:shortdesc}

+Using tokens to automate the pushing and pulling of Docker images to and from your namespaces is deprecated.
+Use API keys to automate access to your namespaces instead, see [Automating access to your namespaces by using API keys](#registry_api_key).
+{: deprecated}

 Everyone in possession of a registry token can access secured information.
 If you want users outside your account to be able to access all of your namespaces that you set up in a region, you can create a token for your {{site.data.keyword.Bluemix_notm}} account.
 Every user or app in possession of this token can push and pull images to and from your namespaces without installing the `container-registry` CLI plug-in.